- What is PEP?

 What will happen before and after I take PEP?

 Before starting PEP you will be tested for HIV.
-It is important to know your HIV status to make sure you are given the correct medication — PEP is only for HIV-negative people, and if you have HIV you need HIV treatment.
-If you test positive for HIV after starting PEP, you should discuss with a healthcare provider how you can safely stop PEP and begin HIV treatment.
+If you test positive for HIV after starting PEP, a healthcare provider can help you safely stop PEP and start HIV treatment.

-Before starting PEP you will have your kidney (and possibly liver) function tested, and you should be tested for hepatitis A, B and C. Your healthcare provider may recommend testing for other sexually transmitted infections (STIs), depending on the nature of your exposure.
-You may need ongoing monitoring if any results are abnormal or if you experience side effects from PEP medications.
+Before starting PEP you will have your kidney (and possibly liver) function tested, and you will also likely be tested for other sexually transmitted infections (STIs) and blood-borne infections, depending on the nature of your exposure.
+This is because the same activities that pass HIV can also pass other infections.

 People on PEP need to take PEP medications every day for 28 days.
-Talk to your doctor, nurse practitioner or pharmacist if you think you will have trouble remembering to take your pills every day.
+Talk to your healthcare provider if you think you will have trouble remembering to take your pills every day.
 They may be able to help you come up with a strategy that will work for you.

-After taking PEP, you will need to be tested for HIV to assess whether PEP has worked.
-Retesting usually happens six to 12 weeks after the potential exposure to HIV.
+After completing the 28 days of PEP, you will need to be tested for HIV to assess whether PEP has worked.
+Retesting is recommended four to six weeks after your potential exposure to HIV, and again 12 weeks after the potential exposure.

 If you have an ongoing chance of getting HIV, PrEP could be a good prevention option for you.
-Talk to your doctor or nurse practitioner about whether PrEP is right for you.
+Talk to a healthcare provider about whether PrEP is right for you.

 How well does PEP work to prevent HIV transmission?